wguo123/mlads2017s/Tutorial.md

 ## 2017 Spring MLADS Tutorial 159
 ## Build Machine Learning Solutions in Azure Data Lake with R, Python and Big Cognition

 Welcome to this tutorial!
-This session is be a hands-on lab.
+This session is a hands-on lab.
 Follow the steps here to finish your lab tasks:

 # Prerequisites
 To complete this lab you'll need: